dtccx/AIChatRobot/README.md

 		&emsp;iii.
 For DiningSuggestionsIntent, collect information from the user
 2. Build a suggestions module, that is decoupled from the Lex chatbot.
 	a.
 During the fulfillment step https://docs.aws.amazon.com/lex/latest/dg/API_FulfillmentActivity.html of the DiningSuggestionsIntent, push the information collected from the user (location, cuisine, etc.) to an SQS queue.
 More on SQS queues here: https://aws.amazon.com/sqs/
 	b.
 Create a new Lambda function (LF2) that acts as a queue worker.
-Whenever it is invoked it
+Functions:
 		&emsp;1. pulls a message from the SQS queue,
 		&emsp;2. gets restaurant suggestions based on its parameters using one or more APIs such as Yelp or Google Places,
 		&emsp;3. formats them
 		&emsp;4. sends them over text message to the phone number included in the SQS message, using SNS (https://docs.aws.amazon.com/sns/latest/dg/SMSMessages.html).
 	c.
 Set up a CloudWatch event trigger that runs every minute and invokes the Lambda function as a result: https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/RunLambdaSchedule.html.
 This automates the queue worker Lambda to poll and process suggestion requests on its own.
-3. Integrate the Lex chatbot into your chat API from Assignment 1.
+3. Integrate the Lex chatbot into your chat API from Step 1.
 	a.
 Use the AWS SDK to call Lex chatbot from the Lambda function in 1st Step.
 	b.
-When the API receives a request, you should
+When the API receives a request, then
 		&emsp;1. extract the text message from the API request,
 		&emsp;2. send it to your Lex chatbot,
 		&emsp;3. wait for the response,
 		&emsp;4. send back the response from Lex as the API response.
-	c.
-If you did everything correctly, you should be able to leverage the frontend from Step1, with no additional modifications.
+	c.	leverage the frontend from Step 1, with no additional modifications.

 ### Tricky: